farhadi/ali3/README.md

 This is my own library of extensions, helpers and other stuff for [Lithium](http://lithify.me) framework which I use across my li3 projects.
-You can use, distribute or modify them under the terms of GPL license.
+You can use, distribute or modify them under the terms of BSD license.

 How to use?